 With courage and grit, you are ready to begin the process of recovery from opiate dependency or addiction.
 The path to recovery begins with opiate detox, the critical first phase in taking back control over your life.

-When approaching opiate detox it is very important to understand the need for medical monitoring throughout the process.
+When approaching opiate detox it is very important to understand the need for monitoring throughout the process.
 Stopping opiates, such as OxyContin, Vicodin, Norco, Dilaudid, Opana and others, requires a scheduled reduction of the drug over a period of days or weeks.
 Tapering off opiates is necessary in order to avoid serious withdrawal effects that are likely to send you right back to the substance.

-The purpose of a structured and medically monitored detox process is to guide you safely through the withdrawal symptoms.
-By tapering off opiates gradually, medical withdrawals can be better managed.
-The detox team will be able to provide medical interventions to alleviate discomfort, in addition to psychological support.
+The purpose of a structured and monitored detox process is to guide you safely through the withdrawal symptoms.
+By tapering off opiates gradually, withdrawals can be better managed.
+The detox team will be able to provide interventions to alleviate discomfort, in addition to psychological support.
 This dual detox strategy leads to substantially higher detox completion rates.

 How Do You Become Addicted to Opiates?

 The brain has opioid receptors built into its reward center.
 When an opiate is ingested it triggers the release of endorphins, known as the brain’s “feel-good” chemicals.
 This causes a sense of euphoria, pain relief, and deep relaxation, a deeply pleasurable effect.
 The brain sends a signal to its reward center that this feels good and should be repeated.